Vaccination And Physical Examination

 1. Feline Panleucopenia virus (also known as feline parvovirus or feline infectious enteritis) can cause severe haemorrhagic gastroenteritis.
 The virus is highly contagious amongst cats, and it can survive in the environment for long periods of time, making vaccination against it important.

-2. Feline Herpes Virus causes upper respiratory signs in cats, such as sneezing, nasal discharge, conjunctivitis, ocular discharge, pharyngitis, inappetence, lethargy, and fever.
+2. Feline Herpes Virus causes upper respiratory symptoms in cats, such as sneezing, nasal discharge, conjunctivitis, ocular discharge, pharyngitis, inappetence, lethargy, and fever.
 It can also cause keratitis (inflammation +/- infection of the eye surface) with chronic infection.
 FHV is transmitted by direct contact (saliva, ocular and nasal discharge), inhalation of infected droplets in the air from sneezing, sharing food/water bowls and from the environment.

-3. Feline Calicivirus causes upper respiratory signs in cats and can have very similar signs to Feline Herpes Virus (FHV).
-As well as respiratory signs, cats may also experience oral ulceration, excessive drooling, gingivitis, stomatitis and in very young kittens, pneumonia.
+3. Feline Calicivirus causes upper respiratory symptoms in cats and can have very similar signs to Feline Herpes Virus (FHV).
+As well as respiratory symptoms, cats may also experience oral ulceration, excessive drooling, gingivitis, stomatitis and in very young kittens, pneumonia.
 FCV is transmitted by direct contact (saliva, ocular and nasal discharge), inhalation of infected droplets in the air from sneezing, sharing food/water bowls and from the environment.

 Protected against by non-core vaccinations

-4. Chlamydophila felis is a bacterium that can cause conjunctivitis, ocular infections, nasal discharge and sneezing.
+1. Chlamydophila felis is a bacterium that can cause conjunctivitis, ocular infections, nasal discharge and sneezing.
 It is predominantly contracted via direct contact with other cats, as it does not survive well in the environment.

 It is estimated that ~15% of cats across Australia are suspected to have this disease, but reports range from 7%-30% of the cat population, depending on the location and stray vs owned cats, around Australia.